pravin-s7/se2001_demo/README.md

 # Clone the repository

 ```
-git clone <repo-url.git> (If it is private repo, it will ask for authentication)
+git clone <repo-url.git> (If it is a private repo, it will ask for authentication)
 ```
-Enter into cloned repo by typing  `cd repo-name`
+Enter into the cloned repo by typing  `cd repo-name`

 # Configure the repository